hpcleuven/VscDocumentation/source/vsc_tutorials.rst

 KULeuven/UHasselt
 -----------------

-The training material (slides and exercises) for the a variety of HPC-related trainings from the KULeuven/UHasselt site are organized via the `official Github repository <https://github.com/hpcleuven>`__.
+The training material (slides and exercises) for a variety of HPC-related trainings from the KULeuven/UHasselt site are organized via the `official Github repository <https://github.com/hpcleuven>`__.
 New users without prior experience with Linux or the HPC might consider the following